geotrev/undernet/documentation/typography.md

 ## Headers

 Headers can vary a lot across projects.
-For that reason, headers use a scss map consisting of sizing by breakpoint (small, medium, large by default, but you can add more), as well as a separate map for color and margin.
+For that reason, headers use a scss map consisting of sizing by breakpoint (small, medium, large by default, but you can add more), as well as a separate map for color, weight, and margin.

 <div class="row">
   <div class="xsmall-12 medium-6 columns">